From Past To Path: Masked History Learning for Next-Item Prediction in Generative Recommendation: Introduction

 Recommender systems have become essential tools for navigating the vast digital landscape, evolving from collaborative filtering~\citep{wang2015collaborative, li2024surveydeepneuralnetworks, chen2018survey} to sequential models that capture user behavior dynamics~\citep{purificato2024usermodelinguserprofiling, yuan2023where, he2023survey}.
 A new paradigm, \textit{generative recommendation}~\citep{rajput2023recommender, muennighoff2025generative}, has recently emerged, offering powerful new ways to model user preferences.
 This approach adapts pre-trained language models like T5~\citep{rajput2023recommender, bao2023tallrec} and utilizes large language models~\citep{hou2025generative} to directly generate a sequence of semantic IDs representing the items to be recommended~\citep{hua2023how, zhai2024actions}, thus providing unprecedented flexibility.

 However, despite their architectural diversity, these models share a fundamental limitation: they are trained almost exclusively to predict the next single item, rather than to understand the path that led there.
-This narrow focus on autoregressive \textit{next-item prediction}, while intuitive, prioritizes local transitions over global understanding of user behavior.
-We argue that this paradigm produces models skilled at forecasting the immediate future but weak at understanding the user's \textbf{past}.
-It hinders the ability to capture crucial long-range dependencies and the underlying intent driving user behavior, limiting the accuracy to predict a complex user's \textbf{path} (see Appendix~\ref{appdix:pilot} for the pilot experiment).
+This narrow focus on autoregressive next-item prediction, while intuitive, prioritizes local transitions over global understanding of user behavior.
+We contend that this paradigm yields models proficient in local forecasting yet deficient in global comprehension, rendering them susceptible to noise and short-term deviations (i.e., short-term myopia).
+Our preliminary study (see Figure~\ref{fig:pilot_test-set-length} in Appendix~\ref{appdix:pilot}) reveals a startling phenomenon, i.e., existing SOTA models suffer a \textbf{performance collapse} when recent interaction history is truncated, while MHL maintains robustness and \textbf{outperforms the leading baseline by over 40\%}.
+This exposes their over-reliance on recency bias rather than deep intent understanding.
+In contrast, MHL maintains robustness by leveraging global context.

-For example, as shown in Fig.~\ref{fig:intro}, consider the purchasing path of a photography enthusiast, who interacts with the following items in order: \textit{camera body}, \textit{tripod}, \textit{camera bag}, and \textit{camera lens}.
+For example, as shown in Figure~\ref{fig:intro}, consider the purchasing path of a photography enthusiast, who interacts with the following items in order: \textit{camera body}, \textit{tripod}, \textit{camera bag}, and \textit{camera lens}.
 Although the ground truth for the subsequent purchase is the \textit{memory card}, existing models, fixated on recent item (\textit{camera lens}), often incorrectly predict other lens-related accessories.
 The user's intention is a direct continuation of purchasing the initial \textit{camera body}, but this intention is obscured by intermediate items.
 Due to the inability to fully internalize the underlying intention associations behind items along the purchasing path, existing autoregressive models are trained merely to predict ``what comes next," but cannot effectively understand ``why this path matters."